Description: Find out why you need a shared inbox and how you can create one in Slack with the help of shared inbox tools.

 Teams can benefit the most by using shared inboxes.
-They are the best choice for public domain accounts such as an email address like [email protected], [email protected] or [email protected] Each team of the organization can have separate shared inboxes.
+They are the best choice for public domain accounts such as an email address like info@, office@ or support@.
+Each team of the organization can have separate shared inboxes.

 Here are the teams that can find a shared team inbox beneficial,

 A customer support team with fewer members would find shared inboxes useful as they can double-up into a basic CRM.
 As the shared mailbox holds the previous conversations with the customers, it would be helpful for the team.